Estimated reading time: 11 minutes

 Tom Drake, who blogs at Maple Money, is another fantastic Canadian Blogger to follow.

-We are all blogging, but our experiences are all different and another reason we help each other.
+We are all blogging, but our experiences are different, and another reason we help each other.

-I’ll talk more about my favourite Canadian Finance Bloggers in another post.
+I’ll talk more about my favorite Canadian Finance Bloggers in another post.

 Reach Out And Ask To Guest Post

-Like any career, networking is important, and I encourage new bloggers to reach out to other bloggers.
+Like any career, networking is essential, and I encourage new bloggers to contact others.

 I often give opportunities to new bloggers a chance to guest post on this blog.